 Apple delivers higher profit as iPhone X launches

-SAN FRANCISCO: Apple on Thursday (Nov 2) reported profits rose on the back of strong iPhone sales in the past quarter, with the US tech giant set to begin selling its newest flagship handset seen as a key to its future.
+SAN FRANCISCO: Apple profits rose on the back of strong iPhone sales in the past quarter, with the US tech giant on Thursday (Nov 2) shrugging off the lofty price of its new flagship iPhone X and predicting a stellar holiday season.

+"The iPhone X orders are very strong; we couldn't be more excited to get underway," Apple chief executive Tim Cook said during a quarterly earnings call.

+"A few minutes ago the first sales started in Australia; several hundred people were waiting at the store in Sydney and there are similar reports across that region."

 Net profit rose 19 per cent from a year ago to US$10.7 billion in the fiscal fourth quarter to Sep 30, Apple said.
 Revenues were up 12 per cent to US$52.6 billion.

-Release of the earnings figures pushed Apple shares up more than three per cent to US$173.55 and came as iPhone X models began hitting the market in some time zones.
+Release of the earnings figures pushed Apple shares up more than two per cent to US$172.54.

-Apple sold more iPhones, iPads and Mac computers than it did in the same quarter a year earlier, smartphones sales climbing by about a million units to 46.7 million in the three months winding up the California company's fiscal year, according to the earnings report
+Apple sold more iPhones, iPads and Mac computers than it did in the same quarter a year earlier.
+Smartphones sales climbed by about a million units to 46.7 million in the three months winding up the California company's fiscal year, according to the earnings report.

-"We're happy to report a very strong finish to a great fiscal 2017, with record fourth quarter revenue, year-over-year growth for all our product categories, and our best quarter ever for services," Apple chief executive Tim Cook said in the release.
+"We're happy to report a very strong finish to a great fiscal 2017, with record fourth quarter revenue, year-over-year growth for all our product categories, and our best quarter ever for services," Cook said.
+"We're looking forward to a great holiday season."

-"We're looking forward to a great holiday season, and with the launch of iPhone X getting underway right now, we couldn't be more excited as we begin to deliver our vision for the future with this stunning device."

-Apple closed out its fiscal year posting a profit of US$48.35 billion, up 5.8 per cent, on revenues of US$229 billion, a rise of 6.3 per cent.
+Apple closed out its fiscal year posting a full-year profit of US$48.35 billion, up 5.8 per cent, on revenues of US$229 billion, a rise of 6.3 per cent from the previous year.

+In the latest quarter Apple was able to reverse its fortunes in China, boosting overall sales by 12 per cent in the "Greater China" region.
+Sales were up in other regions except for Japan, which saw an 11 per cent revenue drop.

+Analyst Patrick Moorhead, of Moor Insights & Strategy, said "Apple crushed" with a strong quarterly report showing improvements in all product categories and a 34 per cent jump in services revenue.

 AMBITIOUS GOAL

-With its new iPhone X launching Friday, Apple is setting the ambitious goal for itself of reinventing the smartphone as strives to fend off fierce competition from rivals, especially in China.
+With the iPhone X launching Friday in about 50 markets around the world, Apple is setting the ambitious goal of reinventing the smartphone as it strives to fend off fierce competition from rivals, especially in China.

+The flagship handset marks the 10th anniversary of the first iPhone release.

 The iPhone is the main profit driver for Apple, accounting for more than half its revenues, and importantly is the cornerstone for the ecosystem of other devices and services.